-And we get it.
-In fact, for many business owners the task of keeping up to date and on track with finances is a bit of a bore and just means less time creating and doing what you love.
+We get it.
+For many business owners, the task of keeping up to date and on track with finances is a bit of a bore and just means less time creating and doing what you love.

-But managing your business finances is an important task, as it helps keep your business running smoothly and saves you money in the long run.
+Managing your business finances is an important task though, as it helps keep your business running smoothly and saves you money in the long run.

-You also need to be across your accounts if you want to apply for any COVID financial relief packages, as you will need to show your income (and many COVID relief packages require you to be GST registered).
+You also need to be well across your accounts if you want to apply for any COVID financial relief packages, as you will need to show your income.
+Many COVID relief packages also require you to be GST registered.